jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-2/chapter-3.md

-+++
-title=  "Master and Servant"
+---
-heading=  "Chapter 3 of Part 1 Section 2"
+heading: Chapter 3 of Part 1 Section 2
+title: "Master and Servant"
+date: 2015-09-24
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-description=  "The power over the servants was arbitrary.
-A slave could have no property because the master had the disposal of his liberty" author=  "Adam Smith" image=  "/covers/lectures.jpg"
+description: "The power over the servants was arbitrary.
+A slave could have no property because the master had the disposal of his liberty"
-# image=  "https= //sorasystem.sirv.com/photos/tribeforest.jpg"
-date=  2015-09-09
-linkb=  "/research/smith/jurisprudence/part-1/section-2/chapter-2"
-linkbtext=  "Chapter 2"
-linkf=  "/research/smith/jurisprudence/part-1/section-2/chapter-3b"
-linkftext=  "Chapter 3b"
-# btext=  Chapter 3
-+++
+---

-### Master and servant is the third relation of a family.
+## Master and servant is the third relation of a family.

 The same principle which gave the husband authority over the wife, also gave the father authority over the son.
 The husband's power was softened through his wife’s friends.
 She could complain to them.
 The father was softened by the same means.